 3. Risk and Hazards

-A fundamental part of any great toolbox talk is to take a second a think about what risk's or hazards are on site and what will be coming on site too.
-You need to make sure everyone is aware of all risks & hazards.
-Don't just list them on the hazard board but actually do a risk assessment.
-Identify the risk and potential harm, put control measures in place and re rate the risk to make sure the risk as ideally been eliminated or managed.
-A super easy way to manage risk is with Site App Pro's risk matrix.
-As it is the only dynamic risk assessment tool, that allows you to properly manage and control risk's without all the paper that normally goes with it.
-It also means you can easily refer back to it and induct new people to existing hazards.
+A fundamental part of any successful toolbox talk is to take a second to think about what risks or hazards are currently on site and what may be identified at a later date.
+You need to make sure everyone is aware of all site risks and hazards.
+It’s important to not just list them on the hazard board, but actually conduct a risk assessment.
+Identify the risk and potential harm, put control measures in place and re-evaluate the risk to make sure it’s ideally been eliminated or managed.

 Request a demo here to see how easy it is to record a toolbox with our awesome app.